 Increased rainfall: If we increase the temperature of the air it can absorb more moisture in the form of water vapor.
 If we cool the air that the steam becomes liquid and falls to the earth as rain.
 The higher the quantity of water vapor the atmosphere absorbs the greater the amount of rainfall we will receive during the normal process of attaining a dew point or other yardstick of precipitation.
 This increased rainfall results in greatly increased erosion.

 Climate Change has already reduced the quality of life for the world’s lowest individuals.
 Craving for food and starvation on the African continent is its greatest reality.
+Changes in potency of diseases and viruses is evident.
+Some studies like those about wheat germ and diabetes can show statistics of how environment affect our overall health and coping systems.
 If Climate Change is ignored and, shall we say, allowed to flourish, we the winning percentage of the Earth’s human population living in first level countries may very well be a part of increased human suffering.